ecssiah/last-ditch/Notes.md

 4. Anything placed directly on the objects from layer 3

 The individual characters are placed on top of the map and move between tiles.
 They can move in all 8 directions from their current tile to any adjacent tile.

+### Environment

+The map experiences a day/night cycle as well as passing years.

+Throughout the year, the building is visited by various traders and scavengers looking to take advantage of the outpost.

 ## Production